VisualOps/cf-book/getting_started/valid.md

-# Valid the rule
+# Validate the rule

-After edit the rule, click 'Save' and 'Valid'.
-We will show you the violation according to the rule.<br /><br />
+After editing the rule, click "Save" and "Valid".
+CloudFielder will show you any violation, according to the defined rule.

 ![](https://raw.githubusercontent.com/VisualOps/cf-book/master/images/rule_valid.png)